 BACKGROUNDDale and Ann have served as missionaries in Japan since 1984, living in Nagoya, Sendai, and Tokyo.

 Ann and Dale met while seminary students at Trinity Evangelical Divinity School in greater Chicago, Illinois, USA.
 Ann holds an M.A. in Christian Education, and Dale an M.Div. (missions emphasis) and a Ph.D. (systematic theology), all earned at TEDS.
 They were married in 1981 while seminary students.
-Their three adult children live in the USA but love to visit Japan whenever they can.
+Their three married adult children live in the USA but whenever they can they love to visit Japan where they were raised or born.

 WEBSITES BY DALEMissional